Thesaurus at, 2025

 Instead, on April 22, 2025, I received an email from the Director requesting a 650–700 word “Educational Paper” reflecting on the incident, due by May 6, 2025.
 With support from confidential sources, I wrote and submitted the paper.
 I received a warm response in return.

-Many of my classmates found the piece hilarious—one even signed their name on the plaster.
+Many of my classmates found the piece funny—one even signed their name on the plaster.
 Though the wall has been repaired, the plastered section remains visibly distinct.
 So, this piece continues.

 Le flâneur, 2025